 Harris Chaiklin, Ph.D., is Professor emeritus at the University of Maryland School Of Social Work; and he has also been a Fulbright scholar and visiting professor at Haifa University School of Social Work.
 His teaching specialties centered on the social aspects of practice and research.
 His research interests are in practice relating to crime and delinquency, the family, poverty, health, and history.
 He has published more than 60 articles and evaluation reports on these subjects.
 Recent articles include: The Elderly Disturbed Prisoner.”
 Clinical Gerontologist; “Needed: More Education for Social Work Practice in Criminal Justice” Journal of Law and Social Work; “Current and Prior Mental Health Treatment of Jail Inmates: The Use of the Jail as an Alternative Shelter” Journal of Social Distress and the Homeless; “Franklin Benjamin Sanborn: Human Services Innovator.”
 Research on Social Work Practice.”

-Clarke A. Chambers is a historian, educator, author, and founder of the Social Welfare History Archives at the University of Minnesota and author of “Seedtime of Reform: American Social Service and Social Action, 1918-1933.”
+Clarke A. Chambers (Died 2015) was a historian, educator, author, and founder of the Social Welfare History Archives at the University of Minnesota and author of “Seedtime of Reform: American Social Service and Social Action, 1918-1933.”
 Teaching at the University of Minnesota for his entire career, he pioneered in developing social welfare history within the graduate curriculum in both history and social work; he studied the development of the voluntary social welfare sector in the United States before many historians recognized it as a legitimate field for study and supported many other researchers in their work.
+Click here to download the full CV for Clarke Chambers.

 Larry W. Dewitt is the Historian at the U. S. Social Security Administration.
 He was a Fellow at the Council for Excellence in Government during 1993–1994, and is a member of the Society for History in the Federal Government and the Organization of American Historians.
 A member of the National Academy of Social Insurance since 1998, Mr. Dewitt received his B.S. in psychology from Northern Arizona University and did graduate work in History and Philosophy of Science at Indiana University.
 He completed his M.A. in Historical Studies at the University of Maryland, Baltimore County (UMBC), and is currently a doctoral student in Public Policy, also at UMBC.
 He is the co-editor of an important reference work on Social Security, “Social Security: A Documentary History,” published in 2008 by Congressional Quarterly Press.
 He is also the creator of one of the largest history-related Web sites in the federal government (http://www.socialsecurity.gov).